 Step 1

-Ensure that the setting "Disable AutoCAD optimization" is unchecked from the Tenant Dashboard->Group Policy->Client Settings Manager->Mapped Drive Control.
-This setting was introduced to delay the sync by combining several changes into a single change.
+Unchecked: When the setting is unchecked, windows client will delay the sync of AutoCAD files by combining several changes into a single change.
 This is specific for users who save frequently or have the AutoCAD autosave feature enabled with short intervals.
+The file change will not be uploaded to the cloud immediately after the file saving.

 Step 2

-From Tenant Dashboard->Group Policy->File Locking, ensure that the following two settings are checked.
+From Tenant Dashboard->Settings ->File Locking -> Setting, ensure that the following three settings are checked.
 All other checkboxes should be unchecked:

 - "Enable distributed locking when accessing files" = checked